Updated: Oct 28

 The list goes on…

 The simple fact is, if you want to maximise your chances of hiring the best possible candidate, these are the actions needed.
-If you can’t or won’t retain support, you will not receive this level of service in a no-win-no-fee assignment.
+If you can’t or won’t retain support, you will not receive this depth of service in a no-win-no-fee assignment.
 Why?
 It doesn't make commercial sense for the recruiter, when the risks of making no money at all are quite high.
 Mapping, approaches and assessment alone may be 120 – 160 hours of work.
 They simply cannot do that for free.

 So, if the role is important enough to your business, then retaining dedicated recruitment support is the best way to ensure that it gets the attention and service it requires.